Sam Webb (communist)

 Samuel Webb (born June 4, 1945) is an American activist and political leader, who served as the Chairman of the Communist Party USA from 2000 to 2014, succeeding the party's longest running leader Gus Hall.
-Webb did not accept nomination to be reelected as chairman at the 30th National Convention in 2014, at which John Bachtell was elected the party's new chairman.
-Webb continued to serve on the party's National Committee until 2016 when he renounced his party membership and joined the Democratic Party.
+Webb did not accept nomination to be reelected as chairman at the 30th National Convention of the Communist Party USA in 2014, at which John Bachtell was elected the party's new chairman.
+Webb continued to serve on the party's National Committee until 2016.

 Biography

 Samuel Webb was born in Maine and graduated from St. Francis Xavier University in Nova Scotia, Canada, in 1967.
 He holds an M.A. in economics from the University of Connecticut.
 He worked as a Communist Party organizer in Michigan from 1978–1988.